avani-arora/odin_recipes/README.md

 1. How to create a git repository using Github and setup a local working copy on the system
 2. How to organize your project files
 3. Basic git workflow to make changes to the repository and push the changes to remote
+4. Adding links (relative) to the webpage
+5. Adding images (with absolute links) to the web page.